osisoft/OSIsoft-Adapter-DNP3-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-dnp3.md

       **TCPChannel**
       * **HostNameOrIpAddress** - The hostname is resolvable from the adapter machine, the IP address is reachable, or both.
 Also, the outstation is listening at this hostname/address.
 Otherwise, the adapter cannot connect to the outstation.
-      * **Port** - Verify that firewalls between the adapter and outstation allow connections on this port.
-Also verify that the outstation is listenting on this port.
-Otherwise, the adapter will not be able to connect to the outstation.
+      * **Port** - The firewalls between the adapter and outstation allow connections on this port.
+Also, the outstation is listening on this port.
+Otherwise, the adapter cannot connect to the outstation.
       * **MasterStationBehaviorId** - Verify that this matches the **Id** of one of the configurations in the **MasterStationBehaviors** list.

       ###### Outstations